ironcrafter54/mac2mqtt/README.md

 You can send `displaywake` to this topic.
 It will turn on the display.
 Sending some other value will do nothing.

+### PREFIX + `/command/screensaver`

+You can send `screensaver` to this topic.
+It will turn start your screensaver.
+Sending some other value will do nothing.

 ## Building

 To build this program yourself, follow these steps: